Empathy: The Most Important Leadership Skill

 Creating a workplace that encourages empathy starts at the top.
-We’ve seen firsthand that an empathetic work culture - conscious awareness of the feelings of others and understanding their needs and motivations - has proven to be valuable to our organization throughout this crisis.
-And recent research has proven that empathy has become the most important leadership skill
+We’ve seen firsthand that an understanding and humanistic work environment - conscious awareness of the feelings of others and understanding their needs and motivations - has proven to be valuable to our organization throughout this pandemic.
+And research has proven that empathy is one of the most important leadership skill

+Today's work culture is evolving rapidly.
+Hybrid and remote working have grown in preference.
 What can you do – as a business owner and leader – for your employees, no matter what size of staff you are leading?

 It’s vital to take an interest in your colleagues beyond your professional obligations.
 Make the time to check in and see how they’re doing.
 There could be things going on in their personal lives that are hindering them from performing at work.
 These check-ins are key, especially at a time when some people continue to have difficulties adjusting to a new normal.

 2.Practice active listening

 If direct interaction with your team members isn’t always possible, it’s good to have a feedback system where they can call or leave a message any time.
 FedEx has an ‘open door’ policy where anyone can meet with management at any level with comments, suggestions or questions.
 As leaders, we make ourselves available virtually on various platforms and invite our teams to reach out.

-Even the best leaders have biases.
+Every one of us may have some unconscious biases.
 Unlearning them can be difficult as these are formed at an early age and reinforced throughout adulthood.
-While getting rid of our biases might be a long-term process, the first step is to be aware of what they are and how they affect our decisions.
+To resolve this, the first step is to be aware of what they are and how they affect our decisions.
 Diversity, equity and inclusion (DEI) is now at the very top of workplace agendas,

 Ask yourself if your own unconscious bias is affecting your perceptions of other people or their performance.
 Colleagues from different generations may have different working styles or approaches to the same project or task.
 Dismissing or disregarding each other's opinions can lead to conflict and a tense, stressful working environment – which can be felt even in virtual audio and video calls!
-An open mind and awareness of such biases will allow teams to pivot and build better relationships.
+An open mind and awareness of such biases will allow teams to connect and build stronger relationships.